jhpyle/docassemble/_docs/initial.md

 of their screen.

 <a name="navigation bar html"></a>If `navigation bar html` is
-provided, the contents will be inserted into the navigation bar.
+provided, the contents will be inserted into the main navigation bar.
 It will be inserted into a `<ul class="nav navbar-nav">` element, so for best results, the [HTML] should consist of one or more items in a form like `<li class="nav-item"><a class="nav-link" href="/some_link">Label</a></li>`.
 For more information about how these [CSS] classes work, see the documentation for the [Bootstrap Navbar].
-On small screens, the HTML is shown when the user clicks the toggler icon.
+On small screens, the HTML is shown in the menu when the user clicks the toggler icon.
 You may wish to use `d-none d-md-block` classes to hide the HTML when the screen is small.
 Make sure your HTML does not contain any errors, or else the [HTML] of the entire screen could be affected.

 <a name="tab title"></a>If a `tab title` is provided, it will be
 displayed as the title of the browser tab.
 Otherwise, the `title`